mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 in turn partly derived from [[Terra|Terran]] concepts and partly from the Vilani way of doing things.
 However, modern Solomani design philosophy has diverged from the Imperial for various reasons.
 Some are practical whilst others are more about ‘not being those damned Imperials’ than giving any real benefits.
-A few of the components listed here have near- identical Imperial equivalents but some are uniquely Solomani in character.
+A few of the components listed here have near-identical Imperial equivalents but some are uniquely Solomani in character.

 #### HIGH GUARD:

 ### SOLOMANI

-TRAVELLER

 DUAL-PURPOSE FUEL/CARGO MODULES (TL8)
 Dedicated fuel/cargo modules allow space to be